oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-data/helidon-data.md

 It has been committed to the database.

-## Step 5: Creating some data and testing the stockmanager works
+## Task 5: Creating some data and testing the stockmanager works

   1. Restart the stockmanager.Main if it's not running